 See a deeper green grass coloring and increased growth within 7 to 10 days

-Some of the following steps are easy to do on your own, but others require specialized machinery and the expertise.
+Some of the following steps are easy to do on your own, but others require specialized machinery and expertise.
 Keep in mind that if you don’t have much do-it-yourself (DIY) experience or the proper tools, you can contact a lawn care professional to assist you.
-For example, in addition to lawn care services, TruGreen offers sprinkler repair and maintenance to homeowners throughout the country.
+However, if you’re ready to winterize your sprinkler system yourself, take the steps in the dropdown sections below:

 You can turn off the water to the system with the main valve, which you can find near your water meter.
-Some systems have valves to prevent backflow, which you’ll also need to shut off, but if your system doesn’t use potable water, it might not have a backflow preventer.
+Some systems have valves to prevent backflow.
+You’ll also need to shut this valve off, but if your system doesn’t use potable water, it might not have a backflow preventer.

 If your system runs on an automatic timer, turn it off.
 Some systems have a “rain mode” that allows you to power down the timer without losing any programmed information or settings.
 Allowing the system to run in rain mode throughout the winter is usually safe and shouldn’t run up your energy costs.
-In the spring, you can turn the rain mode off, and your system should restore the setting.
+In the spring, you can turn the rain mode off, and your system should return to its previous settings.

 In addition to turning off the water, you need to drain the system.
 Depending on the type of sprinkler system you have, there are three ways to empty it.
 The instructions for each method are below: